 I will begin with the most overlooked but most important part of results- agent to agent relationships.
 When selling your home, 89% of the time another agent than yours brings the buyer to your home.
 This number is huge and shows the importance of your agent being fully connected in the realtor community.
 This does not happen overnight.
 With each area of town that I am working, I have strong relationships that have been developed in 15 years of helping one another.
-When other realtors are making their calls to show homes and see that I am the listing agent, they often call me to show your home and get more information to ‘sell it’ as well as say that they hope their client picks your home as they know the process with be both enjoyable and smooth.
-On the other side, when buying a home, I spend the extra time calling these agents in each area to see about any upcoming listings or past clients whom may want to sell.
-For every client, I review any old listings that may not have sold years back and could be a possible fit.
-I am the only agent that I know of that if my clients like a specific community, I will spend hundreds of dollars sending oversized postcards to each homeowner in that community, looking for someone whom may want to sell.
-I assure that you do not miss out on a great house as the good ones go in a day or often sell off market.
-This intercommunication is one of the many reasons that I joined Atlanta Fine Homes as we are the #1 office in volume in North Atlanta.
+On the listing side of things, you want an agent that other agents see their name and want to show the listing as they know the process will be a smooth one for their own client if they like the home.
+On the buying end of things, I assure that you do not miss out on a great house as the good ones go in a day or even off-market so staying connected is extremely important.
+This agent intercommunication is one of the many reasons that I joined Atlanta Fine Homes.
+We are the #1 office in volume in all of North Atlanta.
 Each week, I have word of new upcoming listings and the ever changing market conditions and commercial/residential growth in each area.
-In doing all of the above, I know my clients have not missed any possible opportunity in the marketplace.
+With assuring this connection into the agent community, I know that my clients have not missed any possible opportunity in the marketplace.
 I also know that my clients have not ever ‘settled’ when they find the right home.

 I, therefore you, have a full time marketing staff.
-This is important on the buying side for a few reasons but much more important on the selling side.
-The main reason on the buying side is that this gives me more free time to help you and less time in the details with my listings.
+This has many benefits on the buying side but is much more important on the listing side.
 For the listing side, this is immense.
-In-house, I have a full time listing coordinator whom assures your exposure online and in the realtor listing systems has all of the proper information as well as lifestyle photos and video tours.
-We both then know that your home shows the best that it can online as almost every showing starts online.
+In-house, I have a full time listing coordinator whom assures your listing online and in the realtor listing systems has all of the proper information as well as lifestyle photos and video tours.
+We both then know that your home shows the best that it can online and has accurate information as almost every showing starts online.

 A FEW PAST CLIENT TESTIMONIALS: